 Homemade hot fudge is made with simple pantry ingredients and takes less than 10 minutes of cooking on the stovetop.
 Rich, fudgy, and thick, this hot fudge makes the perfect ice cream topping!
 It can also be used in any recipe that calls for hot fudge as an ingredient.

-This hot fudge sauce is so easy, you'll never go back to store bought!
+This hot fudge sauce is so easy that you'll never go back to store bought!
 Not too sweet, but rich, fudgy, and filled with cocoa flavor.
 This will be your new go-to ice cream topping!

 You'll be making this hot fudge with just a few simple pantry staples: granulated sugar, cocoa powder, heavy cream, butter, vanilla, and a pinch of salt.
 That's it!
 With just a few minutes on the stovetop, you'll have a jar of rich, thick, and gooey hot fudge ready to go.